thatstatsguy/thatstatsguy.github.io/_posts/2023-04-16-Hub and Spoke Pattern Part 2.md

 }
 ```

-This is a peculiar implementation detail from the original implementation which I quite like.
-Essentially, it forces the developer to mark the notification "payload" type as some information related to a UI Event.
-In a sense this is a clever way of self documentation as well as preventing random parts of the application sending through pointless notifications that would otherwise never be used.
+This is a peculiar implementation detail from the original implementation which I find interesting.
+Essentially, it forces the developer to mark the notification "payload" type as information related to a UI Event.
+It's an interesting way of self documentation as well as preventing random parts of the application sending through pointless notifications that would otherwise never be used.

 Similar to the `IUiBus` interface, we need to define an interface that all interested parties will implement in order to handle events.